collinsmc23/ssh_honeypy/README.md

-# 🍯 SSH_HONEYPY
-A basic python SSH honeypot to capture IP Adresses, usernames, passwords, and commands.
+A modular, graphic-based honeypot to capture IP Adresses, usernames, passwords, and commands from various protocols (SSH & HTTP supported right now).
+Written in Python.

 # Install